PunitSoniME/purekit/docs/docs/collection/partition.md

 ---
 title: partition
-definition:
+definition: partition(collection, [predicate = identity])
-description: Splits collection into two arrays: one for values that pass a predicate, and one for values that do not pass.
+description: Splits collection into two arrays, one for values that pass a predicate, and one for values that do not pass.
 ---